Mazude/Mini-Project/1_Requirements/README.md

 ## Introduction

-1. This is a demo Student Database Management System
+1. This is a demo Employee Database Management System
 2. Secured using login id and password
 3. Allows operations such as
    - Add data